 Ready to move away from your AOBRD?

-AOBRDs weren’t designed to meet FMCSA ELD requirements – so trying to retrofit old technology and turn an AOBRD into something it wasn’t built for (trying to meet complex regulatory specs), is more of a risk than it’s worth.
+AOBRDs weren’t designed to meet the FMCSA ELD requirements – so trying to retrofit old technology and turn an AOBRD into something it wasn’t built for (trying to meet complex regulatory specs), is more of a risk than it’s worth.

 Why make the switch to EROAD’s ELD?

 Make your road to ELD compliance as smooth as possible

 Take the hassles out of HOS compliance with an electronic logging device that gives you superior easy of use, accuracy and consistency.